limcaroline/cat-friends/README.md

 - Google Fonts for typography
 - Font Awesome for icons

+Code
+Bootstrap
+Code Institute's modules, including BoardWalk Games and Love Running ChatGPT for helping with some debugging and structuring

 Acknowledgments
 - Big thanks to Code Institute’s team as well as materials and Level 5 Diploma in Web Application Development modules, especially Love Running and Boardwalk Games, on which I have referred to a lot in the building of the entire project from planning to coding to documenting.
 I have learned so much from the modules that I have been able to apply to this project.
 These materials have given me a great base for learning, best practices, and more knowledge.
 Thank you CI team for your support and hard work - much, much appreciated!
 - Special thanks to ChatGPT by OpenAI for assistance in troubleshooting and debugging, as well as support in ideas and structure especially in documenting this project.